 UBC Child Care Services offers child care for the children of postdocs, faculty, staff, and students at UBC at a variety of locations.
 There are limited spaces available in these facilities, and wait lists can be long.
 Please visit the UBC Child Care website for enrollment policies and priority groups.
-If interested in UBC Child Care, postdocs are encouraged to apply to the wait list as early as possible: https://childcare.ubc.ca/application/.
+If interested in UBC Child Care, postdocs are encouraged to apply to the wait list as early as possible, even if prior to the child's birth:

+https://childcare.ubc.ca/application/.